mheap/nexmo-developer/_tutorials/en/link-nexmo-number.md

 ## Using the Nexmo CLI

-Once you have a suitable number you can link it with your Nexmo application:
+Once you have a suitable number you can link it with your Nexmo application.
+Replace `YOUR_NEXMO_NUMBER` with newly generated number, replace `APPLICATION_ID` with your application id and run this command:

 ```
 nexmo link:app YOUR_NEXMO_NUMBER APPLICATION_ID